viadee/blog.camunda.org/content/post/2016/08/camunda-bpm-760-alpha3-released.md

 ```
 Also, please note the following bugfix concerning the interpretation of the manual activation rule attribute of CMMN.
 This bugfix (link to https://app.camunda.com/jira/browse/CAM-6362) is included in this release and originates from an official bugfix (link to https://app.camunda.com/jira/browse/OMG-12) in the OMG CMMN standard.

+# CMMN Cockpit

+We have also started work providing monitoring and operation features for CMMN inside Camnunda Cockpit.
+The next alpha release will allow users to preview these features.

 # Feedback Welcome

 Please try out the awesome new features of this release and provide feedback by commenting on this post or reaching out to us in the [forum](https://forum.camunda.org/).